OpenSourceDefinition/sos/index.md

 - Alternatively, fork and clone the repo, create the file `_data/signed/<username>.yaml` manually, then commit and submit a PR.
 - You can also propose changes to the informative letter above the line by [opening an issue](https://codeberg.org/osd/sos/issues).

----

-# **Declaration**

-## *We, the undersigned members of the Open Source community, assert that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.*

-## *Any amendments or new definitions shall only be recognized if declared by clear community consensus through a transparent process to be determined.*

----